MoisesLozano/Flappy-bird/README.md

 variables include gravity, collision boxes on x and y axis and sounds to play once game has started

-assets are being made by me
+Pictures were made by Moises Lozano and sounds are from freesoundeffects.com